ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Experiment

 The experimental comparison against state-of-the-art methods demonstrates ViEEG's superior decoding capability across both evaluation paradigms.
 We conduct comprehensive comparisons against 10 EEG decoding methods, including BraVL~\cite{du2023decoding}, LSTM~\cite{hochreiter1997long}, ConvNet~\cite{schirrmeister2017deep}, Conformer~\cite{song2022eeg}, DGCNN~\cite{song2018eeg}, EEGNet~\cite{lawhern2018eegnet}, MB2C~\cite{wei2024mb2c}, NICE~\cite{song2023decoding}, ATM~\cite{li2024visual}, and CognitionCapturer (CogCap)~\cite{zhang2024cognitioncapturer}.
 Table~\ref{tab:main} summarizes the 200-way zero-shot recognition performance across both experimental paradigms, and our method ViEEG achieves consistent improvements over existing approaches through biologically grounded hierarchical modeling.

-\textbf{Subject-dependent Experiments:} ViEEG achieves new performance benchmarks, reaching \textbf{40.9\%} Top-1 and \textbf{74.5\%} Top-5 average accuracy across 10 subjects, outperforming the previous SOTA method by substantial margins.
+\textbf{Subject-Dependent Experiment.} ViEEG achieves new performance benchmarks, reaching \textbf{40.9\%} Top-1 and \textbf{74.5\%} Top-5 average accuracy across 10 subjects, outperforming the previous SOTA method by substantial margins.
 Specifically, compared to the baseline NICE, ViEEG demonstrates an average improvement of \textbf{49.82\%} in Top-1 accuracy and \textbf{24.79\%} in Top-5 accuracy, reflecting its capacity to effectively exploit subject-specific neural patterns.
-This performance highlights its enhanced capacity of ViEEG to handle visual scenes through hierarchical feature disentanglement.
+This performance highlights ViEEG's capacity to handle visual scenes through hierarchical feature disentanglement.

-\textbf{Cross-subject Experiments:} When tested on unseen subjects under LOSO protocol, ViEEG maintains robust performance with \textbf{22.9\%} Top-1 and \textbf{51.4\%} Top-5 accuracy.
-The biological plausibility of our hierarchical design enables better generalization compared to NICE's flat representation approach.
+\textbf{Subject-Independent Experiment.} When tested on unseen subjects under LOSO protocol, ViEEG maintains robust performance with \textbf{22.9\%} Top-1 and \textbf{51.4\%} Top-5 accuracy.
+The biological plausibility of hierarchical design enables better generalization compared to flat representation.
 For average object recognition accuracy, ViEEG demonstrates relative improvement of \textbf{45.86\%} in Top-1 accuracy and \textbf{25.06\%} in Top-5 accuracy.
 This performance gap stems from ViEEG's hierarchical feature disentanglement that captures invariant neural patterns across individuals.